gabrielm7281/sep10-freedom-project/blog/entry02.md

 * **Reading Websites:** I think from Blog 1 to this Blog, I really learned how to navigate and dig deep into websites.
 A lot of times when I google things, I only look at the boxes or the first few previews of things but I couldnt do that while reasearching.
 I had to go into the websites and click around to find what I wanted from there.
 Since I knew _where_ I wanted to go, it didnt take too long to figure out, especially if there was a built in search feature.

+*  **Expanding My Search:** A lot of times I would also only use one search or just reword it a little to try and get different results, but that just didnt work this time.
+I learned how to get the results I wanted through using synonyms, and trying to come up with ways to google something specific that I hadnt thought of before.

 [Previous](entry01.md) | [Next](entry03.md)